 Email continues to play the role of sparking new conversations with your customers and nurturing new and existing relationships.
 Ensuring that your emails reach the inbox is going to be crucial in 2023.
 Our email benchmark report: A study of 100 billion emails showed that global deliverability had improved this past year

 Competition is tough in the online market and you have to constantly stay ahead of the curve.
 Therefore, you need to stay on top of email deliverability trends, starting now.
 We decided to approach experts to see what they thought of the key trends shaping deliverability this year.

 In this blog, 4 of the brightest email deliverability experts provide their predictions for 2021.

 A rise in brand visibility and security

 Your inbox has become a crowded place with brands jostling with each other to get consumer attention.
-There is an emergence of new tools to get more visibility inside the inbox.
+The rise of new customer engagement tools is enhancing visibility within these crowded inboxes.
 Ideally, your customers should get excited every time they see your email.
-You may prefer to adopt new email standards like BIMI which spread brand awareness and boost engagement with your customers.
-Today, it’s already a hot topic among marketing folks to get any brand a spotlight inside the inbox.
-Additionally, as Lauren Meyer, VP at Kickbox explains, BIMI will also build trust with your audience and mailbox providers alike to boost your deliverability.
+You may prefer to adopt new email standards like BIMI which spread brand awareness and boost customer engagement with your customers. using customer engagement softwares Today, it’s already a hot topic among marketing folks to get any brand a spotlight inside the inbox.
+Additionally, as Lauren Meyer, VP at Kickbox explains, BIMI not only enhances brand visibility but also fosters trust with both audiences and mailbox providers, optimizing deliverability through customer engagement solutions.

 Lauren Meyer, VP of Industry Relations & Compliance – Kickbox.